pritesh7098/pritesh7098/README.md

 Tech Stack:

 - Languages: C++, JavaScript, HTML, CSS, Bash, SQL
-- Frameworks: React, Node.js, Express.js, Tailwind CSS
+- Frameworks: React.js, Node.js, Express.js, Tailwind CSS
 - Databases: MongoDB
-- Tools and Other: Git, Postman, Firebase
+- Tools and Other: Git, Postman, Firebase, AppWrite

 Collaboration and teamwork are at the core of my work ethic.
 I believe that the best solutions come from diverse minds working together, and I am always eager to contribute to and learn from my team.